 Kiawah Early Access Notice: Beginning on the Kiawah release date, use your promo code to get tickets during the checkout process.
 Once tickets open to the public, the promo code is no longer needed during checkout.

-Conrad Tao has appeared worldwide as a pianist and composer and has been dubbed a musician of “probing intellect and open-hearted vision” by The New York Times.
+Conrad Tao has appeared worldwide as a pianist and composer and has been dubbed “the kind of musician who is shaping the future of classical music” by New York Magazine, and an artist of “probing intellect and open-hearted vision” by The New York Times.
 He is the recipient of the prestigious Avery Fisher Career Grant and was named a Gilmore Young Artist—an honor awarded every two years highlighting the most promising American pianists of the new generation.
-As a composer, he was also the recipient of a 2019 New York Dance and Performance “Bessie” Award, for Outstanding Sound Design / Music Composition, for his work on More Forever, his collaboration with dancer and choreographer Caleb Teicher.
+He was the recipient of a 2019 New York Dance and Performance “Bessie” Award, for Outstanding Sound Design / Music Composition, for More Forever, and his collaboration with dancer and choreographer Caleb Teicher.

 Tao’s compositions have been performed by orchestras throughout the US, and he has recently appeared as a soloist with the Los Angeles Philharmonic, Cleveland Orchestra, New York Philharmonic, and Boston Symphony.
 In July 2022, he will make his London solo recital debut at Wigmore Hall and will appear in recitals throughout North America.
 Conrad’s commitment to music extends far beyond his own compositions–he dedicates significant time, energy, and resources to commissioning works by other artists and engaging in adventurous collaborations.
 He has distinguished himself as one of the most compelling forces on the scene today.
 His latest collaboration with Caleb Teicher, Rhapsody in Blue, kicked off the Guggenheim Works & Process return to in-person performances and was lauded by The New York Times as “monumental.”
 Click here to view.